jyeung205/MA407-Algorithms-And-Computation/README.md

 # MA407-Algorithms-And-Computation

-MA407 Algorithms and Computation at London School of Economics Applicable Mathematics MSc.
+MA407 Algorithms and Computation - Applicable Mathematics MSc, London School of Economics.

 Task: To use Java code to generate Latex files to draw Binary Trees.